quacksouls/bitburner/data/crime/README.md

-# Karma
+# Crime

-The karma gain when committing various crimes.
+The karma, stat, and money gains when committing various crimes.
 Consider these crimes:

 - [] assassinate
 - [] deal drugs